opendatateam/udata/docs/geopf.md

 > **Note:** cartes.gouv.fr displays `hierarchyLevel=dataset` as "Lot" in its UI — this is the platform's own French label for dataset-level metadata, not an error.

+> **Note:** Contact points have no UI — they must be created via `POST /api/1/contacts/` and attached to the dataset via `PUT /api/1/datasets/{id}/`.
+This means a dataset going through the standard contribution funnel will have no contact point set at the time the gpkg resource is first uploaded, and the email fields will be absent from the metadata.
+Contact points must be added separately after the fact, then `udata geopf sync-dataset` run to refresh the metadata.

+## Reverse sync: services → resources

+Once a dataset has been pushed to Géoplateforme, the stored data are exposed as OGC services (WFS, WMS, WMTS, TMS, …).
+The reverse sync reads those offerings and mirrors them as resources in udata.

+### Workflow

+1. Collect stored data IDs from `geopf_stored_data_id` on the dataset's existing resources.
+2. For each stored data ID, query `GET /datastores/{id}/offerings?stored_data={id}`.
+3. For each offering: create a new resource if none with matching `geopf_offering_id` exists, or update the URL if it changed.
+4. Remove any resources whose `geopf_offering_id` no longer appears in the live offering set.

+### Resource extras set by reverse sync

+- `geopf_offering_id` — entrepôt offering ID (primary key for matching)
+- `geopf_stored_data_id` — stored data ID the offering belongs to
+- `geopf_service_type` — service type string (`WFS`, `WMS-VECTOR`, `VECTOR-TMS`, …)
+- `geopf_layer_name` — layer name as published on the platform
+- `geopf_last_synced_at` — ISO 8601 timestamp of last successful sync

+### Periodic job

+The job `geopf.sync-services` runs automatically (schedule configured via Celery Beat).
+It processes every dataset that has `geopf_metadata_id` in its extras (i.e., any dataset with at least one successful push).
+Errors on individual datasets are logged and skipped without aborting the run.

 ## CLI

 ```